Granada Studios Tour: Overview

 Visitors could also enjoy a drink in a replica of the Rovers Return, the pub in Coronation Street.
 In the adjacent cafeteria, a mockup of the bar from Emmerdales Woolpack was also included.

 Other attractions included the opportunity to appear in a special Coronation Street scene in the Rovers Return with the main characters, using the chroma key process.
 Also, a ride named MotionMaster was developed whereby people could watch a short adventure film while being strapped into chairs which moved in synchronisation with the action on the large screen.
 One such film was based upon the film Aliens, when the squad entered the base in a transporter.
-Latterly, other rides such as a single-person monorail called a "Solocoaster", and other fairground-style rides were installed, including a 3D film show.
+Latterly other fairground-style rides were installed, including a 3D film show.
 Granada Studios Tour had also featured the shop featured in Sooty & Co.
 One of the country's most famous Wurlitzer organs made regular concert appearances in an "old-style" venue, but following the closure, was sold to Folly Farm in Tenby.

+In October 1997 Skytrak, the world's first flying roller coaster, opened at the Granada Studios Tour.
+The ride was named after an event from the Gladiators television series, and was the only roller coaster constructed by Skytrak International, a subsidiary of Fairport Engineering.
+It was a "solo coaster", having only one rider per car which along with a complicated boarding process limited capacity to between 200 and 240 riders per hour.
+The ride also suffered from reliability issues, and closed in 1998.

-Bill Bryson visited the Tours and talked about it in his book Notes from a Small Island.
+Bill Bryson visited the Tours and wrote about it in his book Notes from a Small Island.
 He praises highly the House of Commons show.